 tonsi

-tonsi describes any divergence from the western gender binary of male and female. people may choose for themselves if they exist within its semantic space, much like the other gender words in toki pona. tonsi, mije, and meli are not mutually exclusive at all. one can be one, two, all three, none, or even something else.
+tonsi describes any divergence in gender from the expectations of a european patriarchy. people may choose for themselves if they exist within its semantic space, much like the other gender words in toki pona. tonsi, mije, and meli are not mutually exclusive at all. one can be one, two, all three, none, or even something else, if they can come up with it!
+It is frequently used for nonbinary people, and was coined to be a counterpart to "mije" and "meli."
+Sonja Lang has described it as a grassroots community made word.

 tonsi is one of the only words on this list (in fact, it may be the only one) that is not featured in Toki Pona: the Language of Good by Sonja Lang.
 It's considered important because toki pona has ways of talking about men and women, but no easy way to talk about nonbinary people.
 This is why I included it.
 If you look up frequency of usage, frequency for tonsi may be lower than some other words that are not featured in Toki Pona: the Language of Good by Sonja Lang.
 This is because many speakers don't use tonsi, meli, or mije.
 If a speaker uses meli and mije, they will almost definitely also use tonsi from time to time.